Your health can’t wait. Learn how we’re making our facilities safer and schedule your care now.

 Once intestinal volvulus and/or intestinal malrotation is diagnosed, children begin receiving fluids and antibiotics intravenously.
 The fluids keep them from becoming dehydrated, and the antibiotics prevent infections.
 A nasogastric tube is placed from the nose into the stomach to prevent gas buildup in the stomach.

-As soon as possible, surgery is performed to untwist the intestine.
+As soon as possible, twisted bowel surgery is performed to untwist the intestine.
 If it is not damaged too badly, the intestine's circulation may be restored after it is untwisted.
 If the intestine is healthy, an operation called the Ladd's procedure is performed to repair the malrotation.

 If the surgeons are not sure the intestine will receive an adequate blood supply even after untwisting, they may need to perform another operation.
 This is usually performed within 24 to 48 hours of the first operation.
 If they find a section of intestine that is damaged so badly it can not be saved, that portion is removed.
 To allow the intestine to heal, the surgeons sometimes have to create a small bowel stoma, an opening through the abdominal wall to the skin that diverts the body's waste products into a collection bag.
 The stoma may be removed after several weeks to restore normal intestinal function.